bbitarello/datasciencecoursera/README.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement: the labels for these two dataset columns are in features.txt.
 Only columns containing the word 'Mean' and 'std'were selected.

-3.Uses descriptive activity names to name the activities in the data set: for this data from activity_labels.txt was used.
+3. Uses descriptive activity names to name the activities in the data set: for this data from activity_labels.txt was used.

 4. Appropriately labels the data set with descriptive variable names: see Codebook.md